chao-mu/random-fuzzer/README.md

                         the file to write a truncated response to when using --find-response --max-response-length MAX_RESPONSE_LENGTH
-                        amount to truncate server response to --recv-timeout RECV_TIMEOUT
+                        amount to truncate server response to, you may only get a packet
+  --recv-timeout RECV_TIMEOUT
-                        how long in seconds to wait for the first byte of response
+                        how long in seconds to wait for the response
 ```